Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 Remember, exercise is important, but not to the point where your dog gets hurt!
 Even dogs with joint health problems may be enthusiastically ready to keep going for what seems like a long time - reign them in for their own good.
 Keep your exercise sessions smart and appropriate for your dog's condition.

-• Support your dog when he tries to get up onto couches, into cars, onto beds, etc. Many pet supply stores now sell dog ramps.
+• Support your dog when he tries to get up onto couches, into cars, onto beds, etc. A wide variety of pet ramps are widely and readily available.
 These ramps are placed next to a high object, like a bed or a car, to allow the dog to simply walk up the ramp instead of attempting to jump (and if you have a big dog, the ramp will save you from trying to heave your dog into the car or onto the bed yourself).

-• Get him a doggie bed, if you don't already have one.
-A good, supportive bed can provide welcome relief for sore joints.
+• Get him a good, orthopedic dog bed, if you don't already have one.
+A supportive bed can provide welcome relief for sore joints.

 If your dog has joint problems, work with him to ease his pain or discomfort.
 Sometimes medication or even surgery may be required, but as always, they carry some risk.
 Discuss the options with your vet and don't be afraid to ask questions and bring up any specific concerns you have.
 After all, it's your best friend's health you're talking about!